 Top tips for World Book Day

-2019 marks the 22nd year of World Book Day!
-The main aim of World Book Day in the UK and Ireland is to encourage children to explore the pleasures of books and reading by providing them with the opportunity to have a book of their own.
+2023 marks the UK and Ireland’s 28th World Book Day!
+World Book Day is a global charity on a mission to encourage children to read for pleasure, by providing them with the opportunity to have a book of their own.
 At Kumon, we aim to foster a love of reading and learning in every child.
 This is why we love to celebrate World Book Day!

 The Kumon English Programme is not tied to any curriculum but complements learning across all subjects at school, giving students the freedom to become advanced, independent and enthusiastic learners, as well as thoughtful individuals.